TimoGuy/DemoEngine/TestGUI/plan/story/story.md

 > NOTE: since the relationship of the game and the story is kinda free-form, I don't really know exactly everything that
 > will happen, however this BEGINNING section is satisfactory to me for now.

+#### Exploring the Land, Jojo finds:

+- How to will the bottle on his back to his hands to use as a weapon
+- Caves where small bits of advice and information is stored on notes
+- A map of the first floor with 2 7-segement displays that show the player's position on the map (A1 to G7... so like a position grid)
+- A transportation system that hasn't been used in an extremely long time.
+(Allows for him to venture beyond where he's gone his whole life, and also travel to different places quickly)

+#### Mysterious Old Man (MOM)

+- Jojo also finds a MOM who asks if Jojo is getting pulled along by someone who's leaving notes and needs you to go up and help them.
+    - That MOM tells him about his experience where his family was close to dying from a landslide when one day they were all miraculously healed.
+Then these notes started coming out where he needed to help save the mysterious person's people or else his family's protection would end.
+    - MOM, one day decided to test whether this person was actually watching, and did not perform a really small duty.
+This ended up with him receiving a note one day that that day's duty was not accomplished when anokata came and checked.
+Anokata said "I highly recommend you make sure you don't miss finishing this task again."
+    - Thinking that anokata was just keeping tabs every once in awhile, MOM decided to run away with his family.
+Not that many days later, everybody started falling ill.
+They all had to return home to recover.
+However, the sickness never ended, and one day while MOM was trying to find more materials for his family, he returned to a note and no family.
+        - The note read: "I have found another suitor.
+I am very sorry about your family.
+You are not required to perform your duties, however, I advise you do."
+    - MOM does not know where the rest of his family went, but he assumes that they decided to jump off the edge.
+    - To this day, MOM suffers from his illness and also grief for his family.
+(NOTE: the illness feels similar to being inside the landslide... the weight and inability to move)
+    - MOM tells Jojo that Jojo needs to find anokata and destroy them.
+And make sure not to let them know anything you're planning, bc they could drive you to misery & pain the moment you do not fulfill their commands.
+    > SPOILER: Anokata gave both MOM's family and Jojo's family unconditional protection, bc it's their talent and gift to heal.
+However, there are odd requirements in order for the people to still experience the healed state, or else they will revert to an odd half-healed state and suffer similar injuries until they fulfill these odd requirements.
+Anokata will simply know these requirements, and not be able to help the ppl they heal, bc they are not an omnipotent being.
+Consistently fulfilling these requirements (e.g. keeping the bottle attached to your back filled) is important bc reverting to the half-healed state can possibly render you unable to complete the original requirements.
+Anokata simply hopes that somebody will take the healing and want to say thank you by trying to help their people as well.
+Anokata's wording is very bad, however, but Anokata doesn't understand if the letters/wording is effective or not, bc nobody's actually answered them with helping out their people.

 ## Meet the Person Behind the Letter